Glen-Sasek-PCC-Student/CS-161B-Linux-Labs/Linux Lab 3.md

 # Linux Lab 3 \- Advanced Vim commands

-## Instructions for Lab 3

 Read Chapters 3.3 and 3.4 in the [PCC Linux and Vim Manual](https://docs.google.com/document/d/1Ap4xFkNUkUbi7kYteg0KEIu9I9_hAuDZBtubA3ExxLM/edit?usp=sharing) to prepare for this lab.

+## Login and Make a Directory
 1. login to PCC Linux Server (**cslinux.pcc.edu**).
    ```ssh your.name@cslinux.pcc.edu```
 2. Check you are working in your home directory.